-New home buyers purchasing an older home or building a new home on an old homestead site should inspect the yard area for abandoned water cisterns.
-Grass and weeds camouflaging unstable cistern coverings cause people and animals to fall into the tanks.
-Removal of a cistern consists of filling it in or using a front end loader or backhoe to pull it out.
-Regardless, you still have a large hole in your backyard to fill.
+If you're purchasing an older home or building a new home on an old homestead site, inspect the yard for abandoned water cisterns.
+Grass and weeds camouflaging unstable cistern coverings can cause people and animals to fall into the tanks.
+Removing a cistern involves using a front-end loader or backhoe to pull it out.
+Then you still have a large hole in your backyard to fill.
 An easier alternative is filling in the cistern, according to special guidelines.

 Things You'll Need